KTH-LangSec/DiVerT/README.md

 ## Running the use cases

-You can run the benchmarks and the use cases using the following commnad:
+You can run the tests or the use cases using the following commnad:

 `python main.py -i examples/DataPublishing/get_data.txt -d -r -o usr`